pnaethial/Layered-testbench/README.md

 ### Key Components of the Layered Testbench:
 1. **Packet**:
-   - A structured entity (such as a SystemVerilog struct) used to define the inputs and outputs of the FSM.
+   - To define the inputs and outputs of the FSM.
    - Encapsulates input sequences and expected outputs, ensuring consistent and organized communication between testbench components.

 2. **Generator (Stimulus Generator)**:
-   - Generates input sequences to simulate real-world scenarios.
+   - Randomises the random input sequences to simulate real-world scenarios.
    - Ensures edge cases, random inputs, and corner conditions are tested.

 3. **Driver**:
    - Drives the generated input sequences (from the generator) to the DUT (Design Under Test).
-   - Converts high-level input packets into low-level signals suitable for FSM input.

 4. **Monitor**:
    - Observes the FSM's output and captures the behavior.
-   - Collects results for further analysis.

 5. **Reference Model**:
    - A behavioral or software model of the FSM used to calculate the expected outputs.